WKMJ-TV: Availability

-KET2 was originally available exclusively in the Louisville market over-the-air upon its launch in 1997; some cable systems elsewhere in Kentucky (including systems in Lexington) began to carry the service.
-The over-the-air statewide relaunch of KET2, via the digital television signals of all KET stations broadcasting the statewide feed, occurred in 2002 by making it available through a second digital subchannel.
-The 15 principal KET satellites and 3 accompanying digital low-powered translators provide KET2 on their respective DT2 subchannels.
+KET2 was originally available exclusively in the Louisville market over-the-air upon its launch in 1997; some cable systems elsewhere in Kentucky, including systems in Lexington, began to carry the service.
+The over-the-air statewide relaunch of KET2, via the digital television signals of all KET stations broadcasting the statewide feed, occurred in May 2002 with the network making KET2 available through a second digital subchannel.
+The 15 principal KET satellites and 3 accompanying digital low-powered translators presently provide KET2 on their respective DT2 subchannels.

 Currently, KET2's cable carriage covers roughly 62% of all subscribers in the state.
 This includes most Charter Spectrum systems, including all of the state's major cities and several rural areas.
 It is also available on DirecTV and Dish Network satellite television in the Louisville market.
 KET2 is also available on cable in Louisville's southern Indiana suburbs.

+In 2023, as part of a NextGenTV partnership between KET and WPTO in Oxford, Ohio (in the Cincinnati market), WCVN's simulcast of KET2 has relocated onto WPTO's signal following WCVN's conversion to ATSC 3.0.

 Digital television

 WKMJ-DT

 WKMJ-TV began broadcasting its digital television companion signal, WKMJ-DT, in 2003, making it the last television station in the KET system to do so.